The Crew 2: Marketing

 To entice The Crew players to return for The Crew 2, Ubisoft implemented a reward program, which allowed players to unlock up to 18 cars by achieving certain milestones in The Crew before The Crew 2 was released.
 Furthermore, all returning players from The Crew automatically received the 2014 Ferrari 458 Speciale upon the game's release.
 Also, the publisher announced the touring car version of the 2017 Mercedes-AMG C 63 and the 2017 Harley-Davidson Iron 883 as pre-order bonuses, whereas players ordering the Deluxe or Gold edition receive further vehicles, with the Gold edition also including the season pass.
 In addition to the reward system, Ubisoft also held a closed beta for players who signed up, as well as an open beta that occurred on June 21 until June 24.
 Those who participated in the open beta received a gold helmet in the full version of the game.
 Ubisoft also plans to have a "King of the Road Trip" competition, where popular YouTubers and streamers will get a chance to compete in a competition, where the players race against other players that are in the same region as them.

 Reception

-The Crew 2 received "mixed or average reviews" according to review aggregator Metacritic.
+The Crew 2 received "mixed or average reviews" according to review aggregator website Metacritic.

 Awards

 Sequel

-On January 31, 2023, Ubisoft announced the next installment in The Crew series, officially titled The Crew Motorfest.
-Unlike the previous games, Motorfest would be set in a scaled-down recreation of the Oahu island in Hawaii.
-However, according to Stéphane Beley, the recreation of Oʻahu island appeared in Motorfest would not set in 1:1 ratio, but mix all points of Hawaii together.
+On January 31, 2023, Ubisoft announced the next installment in The Crew series, titled The Crew Motorfest.
+Set in a scaled-down recreation of the islands of Oʻahu and Maui in Hawaii, the game was released on September 14, 2023 for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S.

-The Crew Motorfest is scheduled to be released in 2023 for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S. For the Windows version, the game will be available on Epic Games Store and Ubisoft Connect with the Ubisoft+ subscription.
-The game would also be available on cloud access via Amazon Luna.